liushiliushi/liushiliushi.github.io/_pages/about.md

 - *2023.10* The University’s First-Class Scholarship

 # 📖 Educations
+- *2025.08 - now*, PhD candidate in School of Computing, National University of Singapore, Singapore
-- *2022.09 - now*, Postgraduate in the School of Computer Science, Beijing University of Posts and Telecommunications, Beijing, China
+- *2022.09 - 2025.06*, Postgraduate in the School of Computer Science, Beijing University of Posts and Telecommunications, Beijing, China
 - *2018.09 - 2022.06*, Undergraduate in the School of Computer Science, Beijing University of Posts and Telecommunications, Beijing, China

 # 💻 Internships